-Within our seven display glasshouses we are able to create a range of climatic conditions, cultivating plants from around the world.
-Visitors to the glasshouses find themselves travelling the globe as they pass from tropical jungle and oozing swamp to desert and alpine environments.
+We are able to create a range of climatic conditions in our seven display glasshouses, cultivating plants from around the world.
+Visitors find themselves travelling the globe, as they pass from tropical jungle and oozing swamp to desert and alpine environments.

-The first greenhouse was built at the botanic garden more than 300 years ago.
-It was a temperate conservatory, which resembled an orangery or grand stable more than a glasshouse.
-It is shown on a print of the Botanic Garden of 1675.
-Its purpose was to house tender and exotic plants such as citrus during the winter.
+The first greenhouse was built at the Botanic Garden more than 300 years ago.
+It was a temperate conservatory, which resembled an orangery or grand stable.
+Its purpose was to house tender and exotic plants, such as citruses, during the winter.

 Unfamiliar and exotic plants grown at the Botanic Garden still amaze visitors all year round today.